 The top100 then get sent off, personal details still hidden, to psychometric testing.
 They’re assessed, their candidate profile fleshed out with more detailed insights and a 50-person shortlist selected.
 That 50 are then asked to film a short video which is doctored to hide the applicant’s identity as well.

 Only at that point are identities revealed as the top 40 are put through face-to-face interviews and skills assessments.

 With over 600 applicants so far (that’s a 138% increase on the number of 2014 applicants), this grad campaign is shaping up to be unlike any other campaign we’ve seen here in NZ.
 Will this blind approach perfectly eliminate all unconscious bias?
 Possibly not – candidates are still going to have their identities revealed eventually and that gives opportunity for bias to creep in.
 The REAL glory in this approach is it takes the unconscious and makes it conscious.

 The very act of acknowledging this is a challenge, and looking for a solution to it, means they can be aware and watching for those biases creeping in further down the track when identities are revealed.

 It’s a bold, brave, revolutionary move – one that’s got graduates all around the country excited about too.

 Think this sounds interesting?
 Keen to try out something creative like this too?
-Sign up for a free trial of Weirdly today – you can make it do pretty much anything recruitment-related.
+Book a demo of Weirdly today – you’ll build a grad campaign that really stands out from the pack.